E2FIF: Push the limit of Binarized Deep Imagery Super-resolution using End-to-end Full-precision Information Flow: Introduction

 The above observation inspires us to rethink BSRNs, and propose new guidelines to construct BSRN suitable for SR structure.
-Since the bottleneck of existing BSRNs are caused by Sign function within the tail module, the efforts on body module only can not help to overcome this problem, i.e., no matter how rich the deep features extracted in the body module, most of the information will be lost at the beginning of the tail module and cannot be passed to the final output.
-As a result, the integrity of information flow is destroyed within the existing BSRNs.
+Since the bottleneck of existing BSRNs is attributed to the information loss caused by Sign function within the tail module, the efforts on body module only is futile and the integrity of information flow is still destroyed.
 To tackle with this problem, we propose the first guideline to improve the performance of BSRNs from the perspective of information flow integrity, i.e., \textbf{an end-to-end full-precision information flow (E2FIF) should be able to flow through the entire BSRN}.
-Following this guideline, we propose two tail modules which is applicable to BSRNs, including a simple feature repeat shortcut tail module and a lightweight tail module, which can effectively increase the forward expressive capability.
+Following this guideline, we propose two tail modules applicable to BSRNs, including a simple feature repeat shortcut tail module and a lightweight tail module, which can effectively increase the forward expressive capability.

 Besides, considering gradient in back-propagation is also important for BRSNs, we investigate how to devise gradient flow given above mentioned forward-propagate full-precision information flow.
-For this purpose, we systematically testify different combinations of forward-propagate full-precision information flow and back-propagate gradient flow within BRSNs, from which we obtain the second guideline for BSRNs, i.e., \textbf{the full-precision information flow and the accurate gradient flow can be accessed by each binarized convolutional layer}.
+For this purpose, we systematically testify different combinations of forward-propagate full-precision information flow and back-propagate gradient flows, from which we obtain the second guideline for BSRNs, i.e., \textbf{the full-precision information flow and the accurate gradient flow can be accessed by each binarized convolutional layer}.
 Such a conclusion can also provides a deep insight of the Bi-Real Net~\cite{liu2018bi}.

-The proposed two guidelines can facilitate us effectively binarize any SR network architectures, from which we build a simple but strong baseline for BSRNs, which is termed as E2FIF and outperforms the state-of-the-art methods without substantially increasing the computation cost.
+The proposed two guidelines can facilitate us effectively binarize any SR network architectures, from which we build a simple but strong baseline for BSRNs, which is termed as E2FIF and outperforms the state-of-the-art methods with much lower latency(shown as Figure~\ref{fig:latency}).